FokkeB/subset36/README.md

-# ETCS Subset 36 balise encoding and decoding
+# ETCS Subset 36 balise encoding and decoding ("balise_codec")
 Encode and decode Eurobalise contents as described in ETCS subset 36 (FFFIS for Eurobalise, v3.1.0, Dec 17th 2015)

-Copyright 2023, Fokke Bronsema, fokke@bronsema.net, version 1, February/March 2023
+Copyright 2023, Fokke Bronsema, fokke@bronsema.net, version 2, July 2023
 Disclaimer: use at your own risk, the author is not responsible for incorrect en-/decoded messages leading to train related mayhem.

 Sources: